Sandy's Tavern a Hidden Gem in Richfield

 1. Friendly Service

-Just can’t say enough about the staff at Sandy’s, and as a matter of fact I intent to say a lot more about them before I’m through!
+Just can’t say enough about the staff at Sandy’s, and as a matter of fact I intend to say a lot more about them before I’m through!
 They all take customer service very seriously and certainly add to the overall experience of a visit to Sandy’s.
 They are always there with a smile, a kind word, or a great suggestion in case you can’t decide what you want to order.
 The staff at Sandy’s makes you feel right at home.

 2. The Crew